javiersteg/raspberry-noaa-v2-amd64/README.md

 ![Raspberry NOAA](assets/header_1600_v2.png)

 This is a port of original RASPBERRY NOAA V2 to convert it to compatible WITH AMD64 Architecture computers.

-Thanks to the original developers
+Thanks to the original developers.

 /// IMPORTANT ///

 EXTRA REQUIRMENTS!!!
 READ THIS PART:
 -After more testing.
 100% Compatibility is SO: Debian Bullseye.
 Other SO will be tested and posted here.
 -You need to enter more commands.
 But i'm preparing it to be copy paste commands.
 -It's recomended minium knowledge about Linux and Debian.
 -I'm trying to get a simple Virtualbox Machine to be more easier for the people to use this FORK.

 /// IMPORTANT ///

 Looking for support, wanting to talk about new features, or just hang out?
 Come chat with us on [Discord!](https://discord.gg/A9w68pqBuc)